Subscribe to updates

 Pharmaceutical Needs Assessment

-An item of urgent business was scheduled to address the Pharmaceutical Needs Assessment (PNA).
+Under urgent business, County Councillor Daniel Matchett, Chair of the Health and Wellbeing Board, provided an update on the Pharmaceutical Needs Assessment (PNA) 2025 for Lancashire.
 Health and Wellbeing Boards have a statutory duty to publish a PNA every three years.
-The PNA describes current pharmaceutical provision, health needs that could be met by pharmaceutical services, and future population changes, informing decisions about future market entry.
-The pan-Lancashire PNA 2025 had been published, covering the area of three Health and Wellbeing Boards and managed by a steering group of officers from Blackburn with Darwen, Blackpool, and Lancashire County Council, along with staff from the Lancashire and South Cumbria Integrated Care Board and Community Pharmacy Lancashire and South Cumbria.
-The Board was assured that there would continue to be a six-monthly review of pharmacy provision by the PNA Steering Group until the next assessment cycle in 2028.
+The assessment describes current pharmaceutical provision, health needs that can be addressed by pharmaceutical services, and future population changes, informing decisions on market entry.
+The pan-Lancashire PNA 2025 has been published, covering the areas of Blackburn with Darwen, Blackpool, and Lancashire County Council.
+The Board was assured that the PNA Steering Group would continue to review pharmacy provision every six months until the next assessment cycle in 2028.

 Attendees